Talk with us:

 Since Mr. Goldsmith became CEO in October 1995, City National’s assets have increased more than 900 percent.
 Today, it has 75 banking offices in Southern California, the San Francisco Bay Area, Nevada, New York City, Nashville and Atlanta.
 Additionally, the company and its investment affiliates manage or administer $61.1 billion in client investment assets, including $47.7 billion under direct management.

 In 2013, Mr. Goldsmith was named “Business Person of the Year” by the Los Angeles Business Journal, which cited not only his leadership of City National Bank but also his role as an advocate for economic growth and job creation.

 From 2008 through 2011, he was a member of the Federal Reserve Board’s 12-member Federal Advisory Council, representing the Twelfth Federal Reserve District and serving as its vice president for two years.

-He also chairs the Los Angeles Coalition for the Economy & Jobs, an independent organization of leading economic stakeholders representing business, labor, higher education and the nonprofit sectors.
-He previously served as chairman of the Los Angeles Economy & Jobs Committee, which was formed by former Los Angeles Mayor Antonio Villaraigosa.
+Mr. Goldsmith chairs the Los Angeles Coalition for the Economy & Jobs, an independent organization of Southern California’s leading economic stakeholders representing business, labor, higher education and the nonprofit sectors.
+From 2006 to 2008, he served as chairman of the Los Angeles Economy & Jobs Committee, which was formed by former Los Angeles Mayor Antonio Villaraigosa.

 Mr. Goldsmith serves on the board of directors of Cedars-Sinai and is a member of the Council on Foreign Relations.
 He also was a trustee of the Harvard Westlake School for 17 years.